Inaugural Roundtable Provides Analysis from Eaton Vance and BlackRock on Potential Coming Deluge of Federal Spending

 As Roundtable Chair, I will focus each month on one key question with a potentially profound impact on the broader wealth management and asset management industries, inviting thought leadership from each roundtable participant that can help members of the WSR community generate actionable ideas and strategies.

-Our Participants – From Eaton Vance, BlackRock and Pence Capital Management
+Our Participants – From Eaton Vance and BlackRock

-For our inaugural Investment Solutions Roundtable, we’re privileged to have participants from three asset management firms who are each widely recognized industry leaders:
+For our inaugural Investment Solutions Roundtable, we’re privileged to have participants from two asset management firms who are each widely recognized industry leaders:

 - John Moninger, CIMA: Managing Director, Intermediary Sales, Eaton Vance Distributors, part of one of the country’s most well-established investment managers